uxchar/arrow-project/README.md

 Responsive layout

-Navigation that changes from mobile-friendly column to row depending on device size
+Media query that changes hamburger navigation from mobile-friendly column to row on desktop screen

 Use media query to switch from a one-column mobile layout to a two column layout